-A tuition installment plan is available for students enrolled in a regular 16-week term for payment of tuition and fees.
+A tuition installment plan is available for students enrolled in a regular 16-week term and 12-week term for payment of tuition and fees.
 The installment plan is offered prior to the first day of classes via the e-cashier link onwww.swtjc.edu.